 Student response to upcoming speaker ignites debate over harassment, respect

-Dinesh D’Souza, conservative Indian-American political commentator and filmmaker, will be delivering a free public lecture titled “What’s So Great About America?” to Laurie Auditorium at 7 p.m. next Tuesday, Mar.
-7.
+Dinesh D’Souza, conservative political commentator and filmmaker, will be delivering a free public lecture titled “What’s So Great About America?” to Laurie Auditorium at 7 p.m. next Tuesday, March 7.

 Jonah and Manfred Wendt — sophomores and chief officers of Tigers for Liberty, the student organization that invited D’Souza to campus — filed harassment reports with Trinity University police after students upturned American flags outside of their room and returned promotional flyers with messages for the brothers last Saturday.
 Students, media outlets and university officials have commented on the situation.